MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/terms/lifecycle-policy-on-premises.md

 [!INCLUDE[prodlong](../developer/includes/prodlong.md)] (on-premises) October'18 and April '19 Update software is covered by the Fixed Lifecycle Policy.

 Licensed customers must stay current with updates to the [!INCLUDE[prodlong](../developer/includes/prodlong.md)] on-premises software in accordance with the following servicing and system requirements.
-This policy requires that the customer maintain Software Assurance (SA) or the Enhancement Plan, and that it deploy updates as noted later in this topic.
+This policy requires that the customer maintain an Enhancement Plan, and that it deploy updates as noted later in this topic.

 |Release                                     |Version           |Build number  |Availability    |Mainstream support ends|
 |--------------------------------------------|------------------|--------------|----------------|-----------------------|